biilalc/Sample-Animation-For-Web-Design/README.md

 # Sample-Animation-For-Web-Design
-Expanding Cards Animation | HTML, CSS, JavaScript
-This web page includes only animation sample for web design.
+Expanding Cards Animation | HTML, CSS, JavaScript\n This web page includes only animation sample for web design.
 It has no any function...